AlfandaryAviv/RL-Project/README.md

 The goal is to solve the environment as fast as possible.

 ## Dependecies
+You can look at the "requirements.txt" file attached [here](https://github.com/AlfandaryAviv/RL-Project/blob/main/requirements.txt)

 ## Cloning this repo
 To install this project, run